-ELIGIBILITY FOR EXTRA- CURRICULAR AND CO-CURRICULAR ACTIVITIES
+ELIGIBILITY FOR EXTRA-CURRICULAR AND CO-CURRICULAR ACTIVITIES

 Special instructional and extra-curricular activities are an important part of High Desert School's campus life.
 However, in order to participate in these activities students must first fulfill their academic and citizenship responsibilities.
-Consequently, there are eligibility requirements for participating in certain campus activities.
-For some campus activities, like Career Day, there are no eligibility activities because the activity directly supports academic or college preparatory instruction.
+Consequently there are eligibility requirements for participating in certain campus activities.
+For some campus activities, like Career Day, all students may be invited to participate because the activity directly supports academic or college preparatory instruction.